mobilemind/OpenInlets/README.md

 * **OpenIn1Password** - Checks that the current browser UserAgent is for an iOS device (iPod/iPad/iPhone) and then redirects using the `ophttp://` or `ophttps://` URL protocol scheme for 1Password.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.
+* **OpenInBlogsy** - Checks that the UserAgent corresponds to an iOS device and then redirects using the `blogsy:` URL protocol scheme for Blogsy.
+See [GoodReader URL Scheme].
 * **OpenInGoodReader** - Checks that the UserAgent corresponds to an iOS device and that the current URL contains `.pdf` before redirecting using the `grhttp://` or `grhttps://` URL protocol scheme for GoodReader.
 See [GoodReader URL Scheme].